hibbitts-design/docsify-open-course-starter-kit/README.md

 For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/ would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/?embedded=true would only display page content (i.e. no sidebar or optional navbar is shown).

+To optionally hide the 'Edit this Page on GitHub' link, use the following:

+For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/ would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/?embedded=true&hidegithublink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page on GitHub' link.

 📼 Video Walkthrough of Local Docsify Install/Config
 ---
 [![Generating Documentation Sites with GitHub and Docsify - Alysson Alvaran](youtube.png)](https://www.youtube.com/watch?v=TV88lp7egMw)